Types of assistance

 Where the mobility aid is specifically designed to allow the lithium battery to be removed, a maximum of one battery must not exceed 300Wh or two batteries each not exceeding 160Wh.

 A maximum of one spare battery not exceeding 300Wh, or two spares each not exceeding 160Wh, can be carried.
 All spare and removed lithium batteries must be protected from short circuit (e.g. using electrical insulating tape) and be carried in the passenger cabin.

 If the mobility aid is specifically designed so that the battery is to remain connected, there is no maximum watt hour limitation.

-Finally, whilst we will take great care with your device, please note that Jet2.com has limited liability (approximately £1,100) for carrying electronic mobility devices.
-For that reason, if your device is worth more than £1,100, please ensure you have taken out suitable insurance that covers any damage to your device whilst travelling.
+While we’ll take great care with your device, please note that we have limited liability (approximately £1,100) for carrying electronic mobility devices.
+For that reason, if your device is worth more than £1,100, please make sure you’ve taken out suitable insurance that covers any damage to your device while travelling.
 You can find this by doing an internet search for ‘mobility device insurance’.